What Makes You a High-Risk Driver?

 Which States Offer Assigned Risk Pools

 All U.S. states maintain assigned risk pools or equivalent joint underwriting associations as mandated last-resort insurance options.
-State programs vary in specific rules, rate structures, and administrative processes.
+State programs vary in specific rules, rate structures, and administrative processes — for example, Pennsylvania's ARP requires drivers to certify they were denied voluntary coverage within 60 days and maintains its own minimum liability limits.
 Contact your state insurance department to learn specific assigned risk pool details, application procedures, and current rate information for your location.

 Exiting Assigned Risk Pools